 1. Labrador Retriever Golden Retriever

-The Labrador Retriever Golden Retriever mix combines two very complementary gun dog breeds.
+The Labrador Retriever Golden Retriever mix combines two similar gun dog breeds.

-The Golden and Labrador Retriever breeds were both developed in Scotland, by wealthy landowners who wanted dogs to fetch waterfowl and other game on shoots.
+The Golden and Labrador Retriever breeds were both started in Scotland.
+They were bred by wealthy landowners who wanted dogs to fetch waterfowl and other game on shoots.

 Physically, and in terms of temperament, Labs and Goldens are very similar.